ctron/iot-simulator-example/README.md

 1. Simulator
     * Manages the Producer and Consumer
 2. Producer
-    * Generates arbitrary MQTT or HTPP telemetry messages that are sent to EnMasse's IOT protocol adapter(Eclipse Hono)
+    * Generates arbitrary MQTT or HTTP telemetry messages that are sent to EnMasse's IoT protocol adapter (Eclipse Hono)
 3. Consumer
     * Consumes the Telemetry messages produced by the Enmasse instance
 4. Web Console